a-rashid-saaka/google-workspace/README.md

 I. Click the "Apps" icon >  Google Workspace > click the "Gmail" service.

 II.
 Click "End User Access."
-You will need to scroll down to see this section if you don't mind.
+You will need to scroll down to see this section.

 III.
 Click on your top-level organization on the left to ensure that POP and IMAP access are set to OFF.